AD Blocker Detected

 8. UC Berkeley edX

-Emotional intelligence, or as it’s often referred to, emotional quotient (EQ), has become a sought-after quality for many employers, even though there isn’t a fully-validated way to measure it (as there is for IQ).
-With so many employers looking for it, and the job market being as competitive as it is, employees can consider taking a course designed to improve their EQ.
+Emotional intelligence, or emotional quotient (EQ), has become a sought-after quality for many employers, even though there isn’t a fully validated way to measure it (as there is for IQ).
+With so many employers looking for it and the job market being as competitive, employees can consider taking a course designed to improve their EQ.

 Article Topics